fossasia/publiccode.asia/site/content/privacy.en.md

 ## Who has access to stored data

-All information submitted through the website, whether stored on the webserver or in our issue system, is available to FSFE staff and interns.
-The information is also available to FSFE's system administrator team.
-Information is stored unencrypted on our servers, which means the information is also available to staff of PlusServer GmbH where our servers are hosted.
+All information submitted through the website, whether stored on the webserver or in our issue system, is available to FOSSASIA staff and interns.
+The information is also available to FOSSASIA's system administrator team.
+Information is stored unencrypted on our servers, which means the information is also available to staff of our host servers.

 ## What your rights are